-Mary E. Power, CAE, ASAE Fellow, is the president and CEO of the Council of Better Business Bureaus, the umbrella organization for 112 local, independent BBBs across North America, as well as home to its national programs on dispute resolution, advertising review, and industry self-regulation.
+Mary E. Power, CAE, ASAE Fellow, is the president and CEO of the Council of Better Business Bureaus, the umbrella organization for the local, independent BBBs in the United States, Canada and Mexico, as well as home to its national and international programs on dispute resolution, advertising review, and industry self-regulation.

 Power has a strong background in both association management and corporate management.
 She is both a Certified Association Executive and a Fellow with the American Society of Association Executives, as well as a Certified Meeting Planner with the Convention Industry Council.
 She graduated from Michigan State University with a degree in Hospitality Business, and worked for more than 20 years for two major hotel chains – Sheraton and Intercontinental.

 In 2001, she left the corporate world to become president and CEO of the Convention Industry Council, a federation of 34 associations serving the hospitality industry.
 Among her many accomplishments in her five years heading that association: she brought the organization out of debt, exceeded revenue goals, built up reserves to an impressive level, and significantly expanded the Certified Meeting Planner program.
 When she took over CIC, there were 2,000 Certified Meeting Planners in three countries; six years later there were more than 12 thousand CMPs in 33 countries.
 In her position as CEO, she served as the international spokesperson, and led major PR campaigns after 9/11 to promote the meetings industry.
 She also created an Accepted Practices Exchange, which is a “best practices” discipline for the profession, and raised $2.3 million to fund it.